KiranWarren/KiranWarren_T1A1/README.md

 ## - IP addresses (IPv4 and IPv6)

 The IP (internet protocol) address is a unique identifier given to a device that is connected to the internet or a local network.
-The device is also called a host, which could be a computer, printer, etc. Data packets sent across the network will be given a destination address in the form of an IP address, which tells network equipment the location of the destination device.
+The device is also called a host, which could be a computer, printer, etc. Data packets sent across the network will be given a destination address in the form of an IP address in the packet header, which tells network equipment the location of the destination device.
 IP addresses form the basis of the internet, and allow two devices across different networks to communicate with each other.

 An IPv4 address is represented by four 8-bit (0 - 255) numbers, separated by periods (example: 127.0.0.1).
 The first three numbers of the IP address are the network ID and the last number is the host ID.
 The 32-bit IPv4 address offers a total of approximately 4.3 billion unique addresses (2<sup>32</sup>).
-This amount likely seemed sufficient when the IPv4 address was first launched in 1983, however, the ubiquity of the internet and the sheer number of devices that are now connected presents a real possibility of running out of addresses.
+This amount likely seemed sufficient when the IPv4 address was first launched in 1983, however, the ubiquity of the internet and the sheer number of devices that are now connected presents a real possibility of running out of unique addresses.

 An IPv6 address is represented by eight hexadecimal (a - f, 0 - 9) 16-bit alphanumerics, separated by colons (example: 4000:0000:0000:0000:1be5:3020:a00e:2001).
 This address format provides an astronomical 340 undecillion unique addresses (2<sup>128</sup> or 3.4 x 10<sup>38</sup>).
 IPv6 also provides some additional technical differences to IPv4, including larger packet headers than IPv4 addresses (approximately double the size) and the elimination of NAT (network address translation).